sedouard/flocker/docs/using/tryflocker.rst

 You will now have the Flocker client installed on your local machine and two instances of the Flocker node, each on a different host.
 Now you will create two Docker containers on one of the hosts.
 One is a web application and the other is redis database application, which stores its data on a volume.

-First, download the sample Python web application and Redis server that we have provided on GitHub.:
+First, download the sample Python web application and Redis server that we have provided on GitHub:

 .. code-block:: console

 	you@laptop:~$ git clone https://github.com/clusterhq/flocker-quickstart
 	you@laptop:~$ cd flocker-quickstart

 .. note:: You will find 3 .yml files in the downloaded tutorial folder.
 These contain the application and deployment configuration.
-You can edit these files if you need to change the IP addresses to match your hosts'
+You can edit these files if you need to change the IP addresses to match your hosts'.

 Secondly, install the web application and server on the first host: